emqx/blog/en/202011/connect-to-mqtt-broker-with-websocket.md

 ## Connect to the MQTT broker

-This article will use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQ X. This service was created based on the EMQ X [MQTT IoT cloud platform](https://www.emqx.com/en/cloud).
+This article will use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
+This service was created based on the EMQX [MQTT IoT cloud platform](https://www.emqx.com/en/cloud).
 The information about broker access is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**
 - Websocket Port: **8083**

-> EMQ X uses port 8083 for normal connections and 8084 for WebSocket over TLS.
+> EMQX uses port 8083 for normal connections and 8084 for WebSocket over TLS.

 For simplicity, let's put the subscriber and the publisher in the same file.